Warkworth, New Zealand: Transportation

-passed through Warkworth until an extension of the Auckland Northern Motorway opened in July 2023.
-The new motorway ends just to the north of Warkworth.
+State Highway 1 passed through Warkworth until an extension of the Auckland Northern Motorway opened in July 2023.
+The new extension ends just north of Warkworth.

-A particularly complicated intersection called "the worst in New Zealand", where the old SH1 intersects with Hill Street, was intended to be replaced in 2024, but this was removed from NZTA's plan because it did not align with the National Government's roading plans.

-Warkworth is served by hourly buses to Hibiscus Coast Station and less frequent buses to Snells Beach, Algies Bay, Matakana, Ōmaha and Point Wells.
+Auckland Transport operatives bus services to Snells Beach, Omaha, Wellsford, and to the Hibiscus Coast busway station.
+There are no local services for transport around the town itself.
 InterCity buses run through Warkworth from Auckland to Kerikeri and Mahu City Express twice a day to Auckland.

 Sister towns

 Warkworth has several sister towns including: